Astraly-Labs/pragma-docs/docs/docs/Resources/Cairo 1/computational-feeds/Checkpoint.md

 ## Implementing Checkpoints in Pragma

-Within the oracle contract, there's a function named set_checkpoint accessible to anyone.
+Within the oracle contract, there's a function named `set_checkpoints` accessible to anyone.
 This function focuses on a specific currency pair.
 Upon activation, it logs the price information of the selected pair at the moment the function is called, saving this data in a designated storage area.

 ## User Interaction and Autonomy